BuddyBuild/CasperJS-IDE/README.rst

-Resurrectio
+CasperJS-IDE
 ===========

 **Any phantom deserves a resurrection.**

-Resurrectio is a Chrome extension allowing to record a sequence of browser actions and to produce the corresponding `CasperJS  <http://casperjs.org/>`_ script.
+CasperJS-IDE is a Chrome extension allowing to record a sequence of browser actions and to produce the corresponding `CasperJS  <http://casperjs.org/>`_ script.

-Resurrectio uses minimalist and functional-oriented selectors, so recorded sequences stay valid across layout and design changes.

 As **CasperJS evaluates JavaScript**, recorded sequences are not limited to pure HTML interactions, targeted pages JavaScript-supported behaviors will be accurately reproduced.

-Resurrectio also provides a way to produce **screenshots** alongside your test scenario, and can export comments + screenshots in ReStructuredText format in order to generate documentation automatically from the test sequences.
+This extension also provides a way to produce **screenshots** alongside your test scenario, and can export comments + screenshots in ReStructuredText format in order to generate documentation automatically from the test sequences.

+**Check also original plugin**

+CasperJS-IDE based on Resurrectio (https://github.com/ebrehault/resurrectio) created by Makina Corpus <ebrehault@gmail.com>

 Installation
 ============